-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Becerra is shown as a purple triangle. (analysis methodology)
+Becerra is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2016 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.J.Res.
 25 (111th): Providing for the appointment of France A. Cordova as a citizen regent of the Board of Regents of the Smithsonian Institution.

 - H.R.
 512 (110th): Commission to Study the Potential Creation of the National Museum of the American Latino Act of 2007